RickStrahl/BlogPosts/2019-08/Uri.AbsoluteUri-and-UrlEncoding-of-Local-Urls/UriAbsoluteuriAndUrlencodingOfLocalUrls.md

 This removes any need to do explicit UrlDecoding as I was doing previously in my code.

-If you want to play around and see the behavior differences between the two assignment modes I've put my simple LINQPad tests [in a .NET Fiddle](https://dotnetfiddle.net/o6hIp9).
+If you want to play around and see the behavior differences between the two assignment modes I've put my simple [LinqPad](https://www.linqpad.net/?affiliate=4n4zaa6t) tests [in a .NET Fiddle](https://dotnetfiddle.net/o6hIp9).

 ## Relevant Uri Path Properties